-Description Sets or reads the state of f the built-in error buzzer and LED error signal.
-Syntax [SYSTem:]BEEPer:STATe {ON OFF 1 0} [SYSTem:]BEEPer:STATe?
-Arguments {ON OFF 1 0}: ON 1: Th st OFF 0: Th fru he buzzer sounds when an error occurs and the LED tarts flashing. he buzzer is silent when errors occur (default), and the ont LED will not flash.
-Query response Reports if the buzzer is er nabled of disabled for error reporting.
-0 = OFF, 1 = ON.
-Example(s) >SYST:BEEP:STAT OFF >SYST:BEEP:STAT?
-0 - Causes the buzzer not to sound when errors occur. - Queries the buzzer state.
+Description Sets the state of the built-in error buzzer and LED error signal.
+Syntax [SYSTem:]BEEPer:STATe {ON OFF 1 0} Arguments {ON OFF 1 0}: ON 1: The buzzer sounds when an error occurs and the LED starts flashing.
+OFF 0: The buzzer is silent when errors occur (default), and the front LED will not flash.
+Query response None Example(s) >SYST: BEEP: STAT OFF - Causes the buzzer not to sound when errors occur.
 Notes The internal buzzer is mainly intended as a help to the user when developing and testing out code.
 In "production mode" buzzing is rarely desired.
 Therefore, the buzzer is OFF by default.
 Another reason for having it OFF by default is to avoid any unnecessary electronic noise generation inside the unit.
 Therefore, also front LED will refrain from starting blinking when errors occur - unless the BEEPer state is ON.